tue-robotics/tue-env-targets/tue-documentation/README.md

 This targets provides the tools to generate documentation for all catkin packages in the system workspace. [catkin_tools_document](https://github.com/tue-robotics/catkin_tools_document.git) is used for this.
 It generates documentation per package, which can be configured according to [rosdoc_lite](http://wiki.ros.org/rosdoc_lite)([source](https://github.com/ros-infrastructure/rosdoc_lite.git)) and an overview page, which also includes messages, services, changelog, etc..

 By default [Doxygen](http://www.doxygen.org/) documentation is generated if no `rosdoc` configuration is provided.
 It will document both Python and C++ in one API documentation.
-This is undesired.
 Also it can lead to missing and/or unnecessary information.
+These results are undesired.
 Therefore a `rosdoc` configuration is recommended.
 To do this create a yaml file in the main folder of your package, for consistency name it `rosdoc.yaml` Add the following lines to your `package.xml`:
 ```xml
 <export>